Th33-L1ght/Moonflow-Monitor/README.md

 Your application is set up to send all its data, including user feedback and error reports, to your Firebase project.

+### Viewing User Login Accounts
+To see the actual user accounts that can log in (both parent emails and child usernames):
+1. In the Firebase Console, navigate to the **Build** section in the left menu.
+2. Click on **Authentication**, and go to the **Users** tab.

 ### Viewing Your App's Data (Child Profiles, Feedback, etc.)

-All of the data for your app—user accounts, child profiles, cycle logs, and user feedback—is stored in your **Firestore Database**.
+All of the data for your app—child profiles, cycle logs, and user feedback—is stored in your **Firestore Database**.
 Think of it as the master spreadsheet for your application.

 1. In the Firebase Console, navigate to the **Build** section in the left menu.
 2. Click on **Firestore Database**.